sjml/dungen/docs/notes.md

 * typemaps should reject inputs that are not tables
 * handle newlines in text rendering?
 * figure out text extents ascender/descender issue
-* Rethink styler logic
-    - should regions and tiles have separate paths? regions just have labels and outlines?
-    - figure out how to display a region that is both water and plague, for example
 * add way to modify attributes instead of having to get/set round-trip through SQLite
 * overusing the stretchy buffer right now; look for more chances to just use a static array
     - also not a huge deal, but I think the *free functions also NULL the pointer, so might have some redundant calls